Free-LLM/free-llm.github.io/distributed-architecture.md

 ## Purpose

-To provide a **decentralized, permissionless execution layer** for AI training and inference.
+To provide a **decentralized, permissionless execution layer** dedicated to a single, community-governed AI model/service.

 The system is designed to survive partial failures and operate without trusted coordinators.